AlliedToasters/PyCDA/readme.md

 ### Installing

-PyCDA's current release, "lucky" 0.1.13, is a prototype pre-release.
+PyCDA's current release, "fun" 0.1.14, is a prototype pre-release.
 However, it is available for download via PyPi for the adventurous.
 From your python 3.6 environment, install with pip via the command line:

 ```